Vernicia montana

+Vernicia montana is a species of flowering plant in the spurge family, Euphorbiaceae.
+It is sometimes referred to by the common name mu oil tree, or chine wood oil tree.

+Description

+It is a medium-sized deciduous tree reaching a height 20 m.
+The Latin specific epithet montana refers to mountains or coming from mountains.
 The leaves are large with three lobes.
 The monoecious white-petaled flowers emerged as inflorescences, containing both male and female flowers.
 The 2–3 in fruit is a globular drupe with wrinkled skin that turns from green to yellow upon ripening.
 Each fruit contains 3 seeds, rich in oil.

+Distribution

+It is native to Cambodia, South-Central and Southern China, Hainan, Myanmar, Taiwan, Thailand, Vietnam.

 Cultivation and uses

 Vernicia montana is grown mostly for the seeds from which a varnish is made similar to the tung tree.
 The oil is prized as a wood finish.
 As the tree prefers well drained, sandy soils, the trees are grown on hillside plantations in northern Vietnam.
 In nature, V montana can be found at the margins of primary forests.